pantaluna/esp32_mjd_components/components/mjd_tmp36/README.md

 [ Go to the _doc folder for photo's.]

-- Adafruit TMP36 Analog Gas Sensor.
+- Adafruit TMP36 Analog Temperature Sensor.